apopiak/stablecoin-node/README.md

-# Substrate Node Template
+# Substrate Stablecoin Sample Node

-A new FRAME-based Substrate node, ready for hacking.
+A FRAME-based Substrate node showcasing the [`pallet-stablecoin`] where the price can be pulled via offchain worker.

+Based on the Substrate node template.

 ## Build